avivshalom1/Spaceship/README.md

  * Your score will increase for every alien you destroy.
  * The game ends if your spaceship collides with an alien.

-## Dependencies

-This game requires the following dependencies:

- * Python 3.x
- * Pygame
- * MySQL Connector (Python)

-Make sure you have these dependencies installed before running the game.

 ## Game Controls